 3.3 Under section 26 of the Act, in assessing the benefit to the public of a variation of an allocation of capacity, the Commission is required to apply the criteria set out in any policy statement issued by the Minister under section 11.

-On 19 May 2004, then Minister for Transport and Regional Services, the Hon.
-John Anderson MP issued a Policy Statement (hereinafter referred to as the Minister's Policy Statement), concerning the way the Commission is to perform its functions including the criteria for assessing public benefit.
+3.4 Pursuant to section 11 of the Act, then Minister for Transport and Regional Services, the Hon.
+John Anderson MP issued Policy Statement No. 5 (hereinafter referred to as the Policy Statement) dated 19 May 2004.
+The Policy Statement sets out the range of criteria which the Commission is required to apply in assessing the benefit to the public of allocations of capacity.
+It also provides other guidance to the Commission in performing its functions.

-3.4 Paragraph 6.3 of the Minister's Policy Statement provides that, subject to paragraph 6.4, where a carrier requests a variation of a determination to allow it flexibility in operating its capacity, including to use the Australian capacity in a code share arrangement with a foreign carrier, and no submission is received about the application, only the criteria in paragraph 4 of the Policy Statement are applicable.
+3.5 Paragraph 6.3 of the Policy Statement provides that, subject to paragraph 6.4, where a carrier requests a variation of a determination to allow it flexibility in operating its capacity, including to use the Australian capacity in a code share arrangement with a foreign carrier, and no submission is received about the application, only the criteria in paragraph 4 of the Policy Statement are applicable.

-3.5 Paragraph 6.4 provides, in part, that the Commission may apply the additional criteria in paragraph 5 in the circumstances set out in paragraph 3.6 of the Minister's Policy Statement.
+3.6 Paragraph 6.4 provides, in part, that the Commission may apply the additional criteria in paragraph 5 in the circumstances set out in paragraph 3.6 of the Policy Statement.

-3.6 Under paragraph 3.6, where capacity that can be used for code share operations is available under air services arrangements, including where foreign airlines have rights to code share on services operated by Australian carriers, the Commission would generally be expected to authorise applications for use of capacity to code share.
+3.7 Under paragraph 3.6, where capacity that can be used for code share operations is available under air services arrangements, including where foreign airlines have rights to code share on services operated by Australian carriers, the Commission would generally be expected to authorise applications for use of capacity to code share.
 However, if the Commission has serious concerns that a code share application (or other joint service proposal) may not be of benefit to the public, it may subject the application to more detailed assessment using the additional criteria set out in paragraph 5 (whether the application is contested or not).
 Before doing so, the Commission will consult with the Australian Competition and Consumer Commission (the ACCC).